theCalcaholic/hiob_ros/README.md

 continuously (if you require a different port/network setup, refer to [the networking section of the docker docs](https://docs.docker.com/network/)).

-Additionally, if you have roscore already running on another machine or on the host directly, you can remove the parameter `-e RUN_ROSCORE=true` and specify a core URI (only necessary if not running roscore on the host or not using `--network="host"`) by adding `-e ROS_MASTER_URI=http://roscore-address:port/` instead.
+If you have roscore already running on another machine or on the host directly, you can remove the parameter `-e RUN_ROSCORE=true` and specify a core URI (only necessary if running roscore somewhere else than on the host or if not using `--network="host"`) by adding `-e ROS_MASTER_URI=http://roscore-address:port/` instead.

 #### Running HIOB-ROS Natively